levitte/openssl-web/docs/OpenSSL300Design.md

 Note that each EVP layer call is implemented by thin wrappers in the EVP layer, which invoke similarly named functions within the provider on an algorithm by algorithm basis.
-The specific provider functions to be used will be looked up in the OpenSSL Dispatcher tables via an explicit `EVP_MD_fetch()` call that specifies the NID and any other relevant properties.
+The specific provider functions to be used will be looked up in the Core Dispatcher tables via an explicit `EVP_MD_fetch()` call that specifies the message digest name as a string and any other relevant properties.
 The returned "md" object contains function pointers to the implementation of the algorithm in the selected provider.

 The `EVP_MD_CTX` object is not passed through to the provider since we